-SÖKÖSuomenlahti project aims to update the oil spill response management models SÖKÖ I and SÖKÖ II developed in 2007 and 2011.
+SÖKÖSuomenlahti project updates the oil spill response management models SÖKÖ I and SÖKÖ II developed in 2007 and 2011.
 Models will be unified and elaborated in order to measure up to the technological development and the changes in spill response legislation.
-The oil spill response management model describes conducting the oil spill response operation within the field of responsibility of the Regional Fire and Rescue Services.
+The oil spill response management model describes how to conduct the oil spill response operation within the field of responsibility of the Regional Fire and Rescue Services.

 The SÖKÖ spill response management model is scenario-related, scaled to the worst-case marine oil spills expected.
 The model consists of guidelines for response tactics, oil containment and recovery, reconnaissance, shoreline protection, onshore clean-up operations, waste management, spill response logistics, communication, human resource and financial management, claims and compensation procedures as well as health and safety issues.